 Want to extend your driveway?
 Consider using similar materials in your wider front design.
 Match your paving and gravel, but bring in colourful display pots and front yard landscaping ideas.
 Seamlessly blend your drive and garden together so that visitors can appreciate both as part of a fantastic whole.
 Don’t be tempted to cordon everything off with a brick wall.

 Choose the Right Gravel

 As with the above, you should get smart with gravel.
-Try and find stones and pebbles, for example, which will work as a focal point in your wider garden.
+Try and find stones and pebbles, for example, which will work as a focal point in your wider garden and improve the kerb appeal.
 It’s all about blending your greenery and your drive together.
 However, it’s got to look natural.
 Focus on a symmetrical, eye-catching idea.

 Front Garden Inspiration on a Budget